-Matt Johnson: A large part of the problem is the intense concentration of ownership in the media since the Telecommunications Act of 1996 in the US.
+Matt Johnson: Yes there are, of course, still contemporary singer/songwriters out there trying to express sincerely held political thoughts and make themselves heard above the deafening din of popular entertainment’s ‘white noise of nothing’.
+Michael Franti with his ‘I Know I’m Not Alone’ project for instance.
+But a large part of the problem they face is the intense concentration of ownership in the media since the Telecommunications Act of 1996 in the US.
 This allowed a company like Clear Channel Communications, a little-noticed media giant, to quietly take over many of the country’s radio and concert industries.
 This was a devastating blow against originality and diversity in the American music industry.
 It’s no coincidence that more and more so called ‘alternative’ and left-field artists are now allowing their music to be used in advertising campaigns.
 It’s because it’s becoming almost impossible to get on the radio and you actually get paid too!
 Which is quite novel really.

 200%: What’s in your opinion a good political song?

-Matt Johnson: The most effective political song is one which, for the listener, triggers feelings of empathy, inspiration and hope.
-Reaching people on an emotional as well as an intellectual level.
-Articulating what the listener may have strongly felt yet not quite formulated into thoughts and words ad help people realise that they are not alone.
+Matt Johnson: For me the most effective political song is one which, for the listener, triggers feelings of empathy, inspiration and hope.
+It shows a way forward.
+Great political songs are about reaching people on an emotional as well as an intellectual level.
+About articulating what the listener may have strongly felt yet not quite formulated into thoughts and words.
+It should capture the zeitgeist, provide a focal point and help people realise that they are not alone.

 200%: Which artist/pop groups do you think have written good political songs?